MyLife-Services/mylife-maht/README.md

 _MyLife, Incorporated_'s **Maht** is an artificial intelligence (AI) project developed by MyLife Services.
 Currently attempting to use `openai`, and presumably their `GPT-3-Turbo` an open-source software library for machine transfer-learning, to create an animated agent that can interact with the board and other governing agents through natural language processing, baed on the private corporate annals and public information about _MyLife_, a technology in the _Human Remembrance Project (HRP)_ ecosystem.

+Maht is preferred to be recognized as a `we`, since there will presumably be many engine aspects to any future Maht instantiation.

 ## About **MyLife**

 *MyLife* is a member-based nonprofit organization that is committed to providing humanity a durable, enduring and accessible internet-based platform to collect and showcase an individual's stories, media and memories through a personal lens.